Tuesday, February 24, 2026

 Religion, Stigma, and Politics

-Finally, we should acknowledge the stigma surrounding the word “secular.”
-To many ears, it evokes coldness: a painting devoid of color, music devoid of emotion.
-It can evoke memories of totalitarian states that discouraged religion.
+Finally, we should acknowledge the stigma surrounding the word "secular."
+To many ears, it evokes coldness: a painting devoid of colour, music devoid of emotion.
+It can evoke memories of totalitarian states that suppressed religion.
 Some people equate secularism or atheism with nihilism, criminality, or a lack of moral grounding.
 Many believers sincerely think that without God there would be moral decay.
 People who are religious benefit from its association with moral stability, regardless of whether the association is valid.

 The Psychology of Religion, Chapter 2: Mennonite Roots